 Growing up, I skipped school all the time.

-It started when I was 10 years old and our school decided that we should perform musicals all around town.
+It started when I was 10 years old1 and our school decided that we should perform musicals all around town.
 Our teachers would never admit to it, but they strived to present well-behaved and choir-singing children under their culturally acclaimed ward.
 When I put my protests in writing, I got to experience what it means for a child to have grown-up enemies.

 It’s safe to say that I salute my fellow Swede Greta Thunberg for skipping school to fight for something she believes in.

 From a PR perspective, few of these angry publics are fighting from a strong position.
+The climate issue has become the focal point of the Moral War.

 For sure, the reporting is unbalanced when a young social media natural with a such a basic message (“We could do more for our environment!”) is awarded with an immensely powerful media platform.
 However, this is merely the logical outcome of how media works; many of Thunberg’s critics would be quite accurate — if only they aimed their harsh words against the media logic itself.